Conference 2022 speakers

 Faye is responsible for the development of Education Support’s services and programmes.
 Prior to joining the organisation, she was Head of Workplace Wellbeing Programmes at mental health charity Mind, helping to develop campaigns and programmes related to mental health in universities, COVID-19, and improving wellbeing in the workplace.

-Join Faye on 27th September at 8:00am for the session 'Conference welcome: Wellbeing governors 2022'.
+Faye presented on 27th September at 8:00am for the session 'Conference welcome: Wellbeing governors 2022'.

 Trustee at Governors for Schools